danil/rc/emacs.md

         Compare this file.
     M-=
         Compare this file with it's backup file.

     % m regexp <RET>
     * % regexp <RET>

-        Mark (with `*') all files whose names match the regular expression regexp (dired-mark-files-regexp).
-This command is like % d, except that it marks files with `*' instead of flagging with `D'.
+Mark (with `*`) all files whose names match the regular expression regexp (dired-mark-files-regexp).
+This command is like % d, except that it marks files with `*` instead of flagging with `D`.

 Only the non-directory part of the file name is used in matching.
-Use `^' and `$' to anchor matches.
+Use `^` and `$` to anchor matches.
 You can exclude subdirectories by temporarily hiding them (see Hiding Subdirectories).

+    C-u * % regexp <RET>

+Unmark by regexp

     C-x u
     C-_
     C-/